 As a professional photographer whose images have high resolutions and full tonal ranges, Tom requests high-quality projection equipment, for maximum impact.
 The LCD projector should have a minimum native resolution of XGA (1024 X 768), and be adjustable for color, brightness and contrast.
 The brightness (Lumens rating) should be appropriate for the combination of screen size and audience size.
 Images are mostly 2:3 ratio, with a combination of vertical and horizontal formats.

-A large screen is advisable, for the greatest impact.
+A large screen or multiple screens is advisable, for the greatest impact.
 The screen should be placed high enough so that the entire audience can view the entire image, from top to bottom.

 Tom requests a wireless lavalier microphone, and a back-up microphone on the podium.